Ahmed-Abdullah14/MS_Hackathon/README.md

 ---

 ## 🚀 Future Enhancements

+- Semantic search with vector embeddings for smarter candidate filtering
+- Advanced web profiler for deeper GitHub and LinkedIn insights
 - UI dashboard for recruiters
-- Real-time chatbot assistant (via Azure Bot Service)
-- Slack/Teams integration for notifications
+- Auto-generated emails for interviews and hiring steps
-- Candidate feedback generation

 ## Requirements